skit-ai/phone-number-entity-dataset/README.md

 ```

-More information regarding the dataset can be found under datasheet.md.
+More information regarding the dataset can be found in the [datasheet](./datasheet.md).

 ## Citation